Submodular Order Functions and Assortment Optimization: Conclusion

 \section{Conclusion}

-In this paper, we introduced notions of weak and strong submodular order functions and explored the landscape of constrained maximization problems under this structure.
+We introduced notions of weak and strong submodular order functions and explored the landscape of constrained maximization problems under this structure.
 We showed that in the value oracle model, no polynomial algorithm can achieve a guarantee better than $0.5$ for maximizing function value subject to a cardinality constraint.
 We proposed algorithms that achieve this best possible guarantee under cardinality and more generally, budget constraint.
 We also gave a 0.25 approximation for the problem under matroid constraint.

-By applying these results we obtained improved (and first constant factor) guarantees for several constrained assortment optimization problems in MNL and Markov choice models.
-More generally, we defined the notion of compatible choice models and provided a general algorithmic framework that applies to every compatible choice model which admits an efficient algorithm for unconstrained assortment optimization.
+Applying these results, we obtained improved (and first constant factor) guarantees, with unified algorithms, for several constrained assortment optimization problems.
 We also observed an intriguing algorithmic connection of submodular order maximization with the problem of streaming submodular optimization.
 The connection raises some interesting questions about the interplay between structure of set functions and computational considerations such as limited memory.